tlwilliams895/gis-devops/docs/_sources/Walkthroughs/swagger/index.rst.txt

                           type: array
                           items:
                             $ref: "#/definitions/Item"

-                          security:
-                            - api_key: []
+Refresh your browser to see the updated info.

 .. note::

    Make sure that your whitespace is correct.
 There can only be a one tab indent for every map.

-   Incorrect indentation may cause your API endpoints not to show up or display erros.
+   Incorrect indentation may cause your API endpoints not to show up or display errors.

 Definitions
 -----------